 “You’re out of ammo,” Grimaldi called out.
 I tried to track his voice, but he was moving too quickly.
 “Good!
 Maybe you’ll face me like a man.”

-“I’m a woman, you dumbass,” I said as I began to move, trying to track his voice but also getting away from the windows, where he could conceivably corner me.
+“I’m a woman, you dumbass.”
+I began to move, tracking his voice while also getting away from the windows, where he could conceivably corner me.
 I could see fairly well in the dark, but it was still somewhat difficult to navigate through the fake office.

-“I admit, I made a mistake being all dramatic and stringing this out,” his voice dropped in pitch, growing deeper.
+“I admit, I made a mistake being all dramatic and stringing this out.”
+His voice had dropped in pitch, growing deeper.
 Growlier.
 “But I’m going to make up for it now.”

 Dammit, I couldn’t tell where he was.
 Maybe he found the time to learn to throw his voice at some point in the last century.
 I began to move toward the light cast by the ritual room, weaving my way through the cubicles as I did.
 Marco’s gun was in there.
 If I could reach it before Grimaldi tore me to pieces, I’d have a chance.

 “No, the mistake was mine.
 I called the cops on you and ran.
 I didn’t stick around to finish the job.
 You’re like a mad dog, Grimmy.
 You have to be put down.
 Just because it was botched the first time doesn’t mean we can’t do it now.”